TQT-RAAQS/LLRS/configs/README.md

 # Configs

-This direrctory contains yaml files for configuring various hardware components of the LLRS as well as configuring benchmarking problems
+This direrctory contains Yaml files for configuring various hardware components of the LLRS as well as configuring benchmarking problems.